MaverickMX/kelvinWeather/README.md

 Newton = Celsius * (33/100)
 12. Round down the Newton temperature using the .floor() method.
 13. Use console.log and string interpolation to log the temperature in newton to the console.

+### Sources

+This project is from my online curse from codecademy.com